prince2520/animesuper/README.md

 ![AnimeSuper](https://github.com/prince2520/animesuper/assets/68547999/7939a76f-55cb-4030-932f-fc194d1840a5)

 <p align="left">
-AnimeSuper is the ultimate hub for anime enthusiasts, providing a seamless platform to organize and cherish their favorite  anime/manga and also user organize watchlist.
+AnimeSuper is the ultimate hub for anime enthusiasts, providing a seamless platform to organize and cherish their favorite  anime/manga and also user organize their watchlist.
 With a user-friendly interface, it ensures fans stay effortlessly updated on the latest trends, creating a delightful experience that fosters a sense of community and passion among anime lovers.
 </p>

 ## Built With